Lac suis o. suillinum = Schweinemilch - Pig´s milk

 Gemüt: mürrisch, Stimmungsschwankungen

-Körper: Schielen, starker Geruch nach Abwasser und Schweinestall, Stuhl stinkt bestialisch, starke Verstopfung.
-Abneigung gegen Milch, Verlangt Unverdaulichem
+Körper: Schielen, starker Geruch nach Abwasser und Schweinestall, Stuhl stinkt bestialisch, starke Verstopfung:, Abneigung gegen Milch, Verlangt Unverdaulichem

 Themes in the Remedy